Medically Reviewed By

 Patients may remain on IV fluid treatments to ensure they receive nutrition.
 This also helps the digestive system recover.

-Patients undergoing CRS and HIPEC will be required to have regular follow-up appointments with the surgical specialist and oncologist.
-These check-ins are to monitor imaging scans for success of the surgery and evaluate for signs of recurrence.
+Patients who undergo CRS and HIPEC will have regular follow-up appointments with the surgical specialist and oncologist.
+These check-ins are to monitor imaging scans for success of the surgery signs of recurrence.
 The patient will often have their first follow-up within a couple of weeks after hospital discharge.
 They will continue every few months initially, then transition to every six months and eventually advance to annual check-ins.

 Who Can Get Cytoreduction/HIPEC for Peritoneal Mesothelioma?

 Patient eligibility for cytoreduction followed by hyperthermic intraperitoneal chemotherapy depends on a few factors.
-The first is the PCI score, as this summarizes how far the tumors have spread and infiltrated into organs.
+The first is the PCI score, as this score summarizes the extent of the tumors present in the abdomen, how far the tumors have spread and if the tumors have infiltrated to the abdominal organs.

 Other factors affecting who can have this surgery are: